fwhaslam/Verbose/README.md

 against code which is fundamentally broken.

-Assertion Coverage are the parts of your test which check that variables in the system have been changed correctly, or NOT changed correctly.
+Assertion Coverage are the parts of your test which check that variables in the system have been changed correctly, which includes NOT changing variables that should remain the same.
 Checking that things have NOT changed is critical to good assertion coverage.
 This type of testing is difficult to measure.
 There are few automation tools which even try to measure Assertion Coverage.

 Perfect assertion coverage would mean checking EVERY variable in the system after any method invocation.
 Part of the power of Functional Programming is that it severely